 A good presentation begins with good preparation.
 Participants work on exercises that help them understand the best techniques in developing the right presentation by answering questions like: Who will be present?
 Where will I give my talk?
 How can I most effectively present my research material?
 What determines success?

-In the two days of seminar work, they develop a solid foundation of effective strategies so that they can systematically prepare sound talks, improve their presentation skills, and increase their own self-perception.
-The participants will recognize their strengths and know how they can correct and improve critical parts of their presentations.
+In the seminar you will develop a solid foundation of effective strategies so that you can systematically prepare sound talks, improve your presentation skills, and increase your own self-perception.
+You will recognize your strengths and know how you can correct and improve critical parts of your presentations.

 - Giving numerous talks, including one over their current research